-Thrush: Where does it come from and when to run to the doctor.
+Thrush: Where does it come from and when to see a doctor.
 Candidiasis.
 Types and forms of candidiasis.
 Symptoms of the main forms.
 Diagnosis and treatment of genital candidiasis.
-The difference between male and female candidiasis Fungal thrush
+Difference between male and female candidiasis Fungal thrush

-Thrush in women is a lesion of the lower genitals by fungi from the genus Candida (belong to yeast-like fungi).
+Thrush in women is a lesion of the lower genital organs by fungi of the genus Candida (a yeast-like fungus).
 The second name found in medicine is candidiasis.
-The fungus of the genus Candida is quite common in the environment and easily enters the human body.
+Candida fungus is quite common in the environment and easily enters the human body.
 It lives both on soil, plants and other components of nature, and on the human body (patient or carrier).

 Causes of the disease in women

-There was no single cause for the development of thrush in women.
+No single cause for the development of thrush in women has been identified.
 However, there are a number of predisposing factors that increase the risk of developing candidiasis:

 • Long-term use of antibiotics, glucocorticosteroids or cytostatics (both systemically and locally, in the vagina)